TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-alwaysonconfig-configuration-procedure.md

 <!--issueDescription-->

-There are various ways and Steps involved in <b>configuring Availability Groups which are listed below. </b>
+There are various ways and Steps involved in **configuring Availability Groups** which are listed below.

 <!--/issueDescription-->